Read with BonusRead with Bonus

 "It's going to get ugly."

 I nodded, too scared to argue.
-I crouched behind the mast, my heart pounding in my chest.
-The sounds of battle filled the air: the clash of steel, the shouts of men, the screams of the wounded.
-I peered around the mast, watching as the Black Serpent's crew overwhelmed the merchant vessel's defenders.
+I crouched behind the mast, heart pounding in my chest.
+The sounds of battle filled the air: the clash of steel, shouts of men, screams of the wounded.
+I peered around the mast, watching as the Black Serpent’s crew overwhelmed the merchant vessel’s defenders.

 "Secure the prisoners and loot the cargo!" he commanded.

-"Someone get the doctor for the wounded."
+"Someone get the doctor for the wounded!"

 "It’s over, for now," she said, helping me to my feet.